FEES & INSURANCE

 Insurance

-Some of our licensed clinicians are in-network with health insurance plans such as Aetna, Cigna, & UnitedHealthcare.
+Some of our fully licensed clinicians are in-network with health insurance plans such as Aetna, Cigna, & UnitedHealthcare.
 If you have one of these plans and are interested in utilizing your in-network benefits for psychotherapy, we would love to support you.

 Please also note that the fee per session is pre-determined by the in-network benefits, and might be different from the fee listed from the clinician's profile.